 Fish should have a mild and fresh smell.
 The eyes of fresh fish should look clear and should bulge just a little.
 Look for firm and glistening flesh that springs back when pressed.
 Whole fish should be free of body slime and have gills that are bright red in color.

-To thaw frozen fish, place it in the refrigerator overnight.
+Avoid thawing fish at room temperature.
+This can lead to food poisoning.
+To thaw frozen fish properly, place it in the refrigerator overnight.
 This will allow the fish to thaw gradually and prevent it from spoiling.
 As an alternative method for thawing fish, place it in a sealable plastic bag and immerse it in cold water until thawed.

 Thawing fish in hot water is not recommended — this can cause the superficial meat to begin to cook while the inside is still frozen.
 When it is completely thawed, keep the fish in a refrigerator for no more than two days before eating it.